roselmamendes/gradle-example/README.md

 # Gradle Example

-Create in order to learn a bit about Gradle and add security dependencies check.
+Project created in order to learn a bit about Gradle and add security dependencies check.

 This project was created following this [tutorial](http://www.petrikainulainen.net/getting-started-with-gradle/) with some modifications due to out-of-date informations.
 So check this [link](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management) as well.